wildigloo/Raaq/Library/Neurology/Syncope/Syncope.md

 AV block is the most common cause of cardiac arrhythmic cardiac syncope. *Stokes Adams* can occur in complete AV block.
 Usually it is more common in elderly patients with some sort of heart valve disease.
 During a *Stokes Adams* attack, the patient can be pale and will faint with resultant injury.
 Clonic muscle jerks may occur in prolonged attacks and urine incontinence may occur.
 Regaining of consciousness is usually rapid.

 ### Sinoatrial Block
 May result in syncope, and it is common in the elderly.
-Look out for certain drugs, verapamil, digoxin, and beta blockers, which may impair SA node function.
+Look out for certain drugs, **verapamil, digoxin, and beta blockers**, which may impair SA node function.

+### Paroxysmal Tachycardia
+Supraventricular tachycardias include atrial fluter, atrial fibrillation with rapid ventricular response, AV nodal reentry tachycardia, and AV reentrant tachycardia (Wolff-Parkinson-White syndrome, usually involving the Bundle of Kent or another accessory pathway).
+Ventricular tachycardia and, almost always, ventricular fibrillation cause near immediate syncope.
+It's also important to think of long QT syndrome that may have predisposed a patient to ventricular fibrillation or ventricular tachycardia; ask about family history for such patients and any prior episodes; it is also important to ask about congenital hearing loss (Jervell and Lange-Nielsen syndromes involve congenital sensorineural hearing loss).
+It is also important to think of acquired causes of long QT syndrome, such as cardiac ischemia, mitral valve prolapse, myocarditis, and electrolyte disturbances, and a number of medications.
+Short QT syndrome may be completely asymptomatic or cause sudden death, and it usually affects younger, otherwise healthy individuals.
+A family history of sudden cardiac death could indicate short QT syndrome, especially if ECG demonstrates a short QT interval and a peaked T wave.
+Brugada syndrome can predispose to ventricular tachycardia or ventricular fibrillation, as well, and it sometimes manifests with a short QT and an pseudo right bundle-branch block in leads V1 and V2 and significant downslopping ST elevation, leading to inverted T waves in those two leads.

 3. Decreased cardiac output:
 4. Outflow obstruction